Kautzi/UdemyC_Exercises/10_Structs/Vehicles/Exercise.md

 ```

 - init_ego_vehicle
-  - Just choose any current speed, and lane of the ego vehilce
+  - Just choose any current speed, and lane of the ego vehicle
 - init_vehicles
   - Just choose any current speed, and lane of all other vehicles (6 in total)
 - print_vehicle